This feature in cPanel allows you to create, manage and delete Subdomains for your hosting account.

 You can use subdomains to create unique user accounts, or for almost anything your imagination can come up with.

 Note: Visitors may not be able to view your subdomain immediately.
-Changes to DNS records may require two hours or more to reach all the Nameservers.
+Changes to DNS records may require two hours or more to reach all the Nameservers across the world.